5G coronavirus conspiracy theory is dangerous fake nonsense, UK says

 “Those are also the phone networks that are used by our emergency services and our health workers and I’m absolutely outraged, absolutely disgusted that people would be taking action against the very infrastructure that we need to respond to this health emergency,” Powis said.

-Mobile phone masts have been vandalised in Birmingham in central England and Merseyside in northern England in recent days.

-A lobby group for the United Kingdom’s mobile operators - including EE, O2, Vodafone and Three - said it was aware of the false rumours linking 5G to the outbreak, and threats to infrastructure and staff.
+A lobby group for the United Kingdom’s mobile operators - including EE, O2, Vodafone and Three - said it was aware of the false rumours linking 5G to the outbreak, and that telecoms staff had been threatened.

-“The theories that are being spread about 5G on social media are baseless and are not grounded in accepted scientific theory,” UK Mobile said.

-“Some people are also abusing our key workers and making threats to damage infrastructure under the pretence of claims about 5G.”
+Vodafone, the world’s second largest mobile operator, said the attacks were now a matter of national security.

+“It beggars belief that some people should want to harm the very networks that are providing essential connectivity to the emergency services, the NHS, and rest of the country during this difficult lockdown period,” UK boss Nick Jeffery said.

 Reporting by Guy Faulconbridge and Kate Holton, Editing by Christina Fincher